monjurkhuda/mngr/guide.md

 - Bugs and Fixes:
 - [x] fix remaining time.
 Keeps counting in reverse when past due
-- [ ] shouldn't submit time for dueDate, only day.
-Fix display when editing project or task
+- [x] Fix date display when editing project or task

 2. Project Manager with users and roles: